-Almost half of people unsubscribe from email newsletters because they receive too many of them, according to new research from GetApp.
+Almost half of people unsubscribe from email newsletters because they receive too many of them, according to research from GetApp.

 The survey found that excessive email frequency was to blame for 46.4 percent of people who decided to unsubscribe.